tmartinx/pikvm-ubuntu-build/README.md

     cd ~/pikvmd-ubuntu-build
     docker build -f Dockerfile.focal -t pikvm-build-1 .

-After this process, which takes about 9 minutes, you'll have a APT repository with the packages necessary to install Pi-KVMD on virtually any Ubuntu Core 20.04!
+After this process, which takes about 9 minutes, you'll have a APT repository with the packages necessary to install Pi-KVMD on virtually any Ubuntu Server 20.04!

 ### Debian 11 (Testing) Container